GoogleCloudPlatform/community/tutorials/compute-quickstart.md

 ## Project setup

-Google Cloud Platform organizes resources into projects.
-This allows you to collect all the related resources for a single application in one place.
+GCP organizes resources into projects.
+This allows you to collect all of the related resources for a single application in one place.

 <walkthrough-project-billing-setup></walkthrough-project-billing-setup>

 ## Navigate to Compute Engine

-Open the [menu][spotlight-console-menu] on the left side of the console.
+Open the [**Navigation menu**][spotlight-console-menu] in the upper-left corner of the console and select **Compute Engine**.

-Then, select the **Compute Engine** section.

 <walkthrough-menu-navigation sectionId="COMPUTE_SECTION"></walkthrough-menu-navigation>

 ## Create instances

-You will create 2 instances to be backend and frontend servers for the application.
+You will create two instances for the application, one to be backend server and one to be the frontend server.

 ### Create the backend instance

-First, create the backend instance that runs MongoDB.
-This server stores the to-do items.
+First, create the backend instance, which runs MongoDB and stores the to-do items:

-Click the [Create instance][spotlight-create-instance] button.
+1. In the **VM instances** section, click [**Create**][spotlight-create-instance].

-*   Select a [name][spotlight-instance-name] and [zone][spotlight-instance-zone]
+1. Enter a [name][spotlight-instance-name] for this instance.

-    for this instance.
+1. Choose a region and a [zone][spotlight-instance-zone] for this instance.

-*   Select [f1-micro][spotlight-machine-type].
-This will incur fewer charges.

-    *   [Learn more about pricing][pricing]

-*   Select [Ubuntu 14.04 LTS][spotlight-boot-disk] as your boot disk image for this tutorial.
+1. In the [**Machine type**][spotlight-machine-type] menu, select **micro**, which specifies a lower-cost machine type. ([Learn more about pricing][pricing].)

+1. In the [**Boot disk**][spotlight-boot-disk] section, click **Change** and choose **Google Drawfork Ubuntu 14.04 LTS**.

-*   In the [Firewall selector][spotlight-firewall], select **Allow HTTP traffic**.
+1. In the [**Firewall selector**][spotlight-firewall] section, select **Allow HTTP traffic**.
     This opens port 80 (HTTP) to access the app.

-*   Click the [Create][spotlight-submit-create] button to create the instance.
+1. Click [**Create**][spotlight-submit-create] to create the instance.

-Note: Once the instance is created your billing account will start being charged according to the GCE pricing.
+Note: After the instance is created, your billing account will start being charged according to the Compute Engine pricing.
 You will remove the instance later to avoid extra charges.

 ### Create the frontend instance

-While the backend VM is spinning up, create the frontend instance that runs the Node.js to-do application.
+While the backend VM is starting, create the frontend instance, which runs the Node.js to-do application.
 Use the same configuration as the backend instance.

 ## Setup

-You'll install a MongoDB database on the backend instance to save your data.
+You install a MongoDB database on the backend instance to save your data.

-The [SSH buttons][spotlight-ssh-buttons] in the table will open up an SSH session to your instance in a separate window.
+You can click the [**SSH**][spotlight-ssh-buttons] button for each instance in the VM instances table to open an SSH session to the instance in a separate window.

-For this tutorial you will connect using Cloud Shell.
-Cloud Shell is a built-in command line tool for the console.
+For this tutorial you connect using Cloud Shell.
+Cloud Shell is a built-in command-line tool for the console.

-### Open the Cloud Shell
+### Open Cloud Shell

 Open Cloud Shell by clicking the
 <walkthrough-cloud-shell-icon></walkthrough-cloud-shell-icon>